RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

     $ conda deactivate

-.. warning:: **Since the latest conda (Version>=4.6.7) and snakemake (Version>=5.4.2) versions are currently (as of Feb.
-27th 2019) NOT compatible, the workflow MUST be run with an older conda version.
+.. warning:: **Since the latest conda (Version>=4.6.7) and snakemake (Version>=5.4.2) versions are currently (as of March.
+6th 2019) NOT compatible, the workflow MUST be run with an older conda version.
 To change your conda version type:**
 .. code-block:: bash

     $ conda install -n base conda=4.5.13